 The Financial Services Board, now called the Financial Sector Conduct Authority (FSCA), published Board Notice 194 of 2017 in December 2017, introducing several amended Fit and Proper requirements that Financial Services Providers (FSPs), Key Individuals and Representatives must meet.
 These requirements came into effect on 1 April 2018, with certain provisions being delayed until later dates.

-Along with the FAIS Act, which aims to protect the consumer and professionalise the financial services industry, the new Fit and Proper requirements establish a higher level of professionalism in the industry.
+Along with the FAIS Act, which aims to protect the consumer and professionalise the financial services industry, the new Fit and Proper requirements establish a higher level of professionalism and compliance in the industry.
 This new legislation has far-reaching effects for the entire industry, but it must be welcomed as it is aimed at bringing about professionalism.

 For a schedule of the Fit and Proper deadline dates, click here.

 The following is a high-level summary of the Fit and Proper requirements which need to be implemented and complied with before each deadline date:

 FSPs need to set out adequate policies and internal processes to ensure that the Key Individuals and Representatives fulfil their duties in an honest manner and comply with the requirements.
 In addition, FSPs must be able to meet standards or principles of good standing like keeping up-to-date with regulatory obligations, having a valid licence, having no outstanding reports, not owing any fees and ensuring that all requirements are met.

 Competence is defined in Board Notice 194 as, “Having the skills, knowledge and expertise needed for the proper discharge of a person’s responsibilities in the performance of his or her functions.”
 The FSP and Key Individual must therefore make sure that Representatives receive adequate training in order to maintain compliance and be competent enough to offer clients the particular financial services or products for which they are authorised.